ramyardaneshgar/HTB-Writeup-Database-Enumeration/README.md

 Payload: id=1 AND 1=1
 ```

-Confirming the SQLi vulnerability and understanding the database backend (MySQL) provides the foundation for further exploitation.
-The type of injection dictates the methods and payloads used for enumeration.
+SQLMap identified a Boolean-based blind SQLi vulnerability and confirmed that the target DBMS was MySQL.
+This validated the SQLi entry point, forming the foundation for subsequent enumeration steps.

 ---

 ### **Step 2: Retrieving Database Information**

-With the vulnerability confirmed, the next step involved gathering metadata about the database environment, such as the version, current user, and active database.
+Once I confirmed the vulnerability, I collected metadata about the database environment, including the version, active user, and current database.
+These details are vital for understanding the scope of access and identifying potential targets.

 #### **Command:**
 ```bash
 sqlmap -u "http://www.example.com/?id=1" --banner --current-user --current-db --is-dba
 ```

-#### **What SQLMap Does:**
+#### **Rationale:**
-- **`--banner`:** Extracts the database version (useful for determining potential exploits).
+- **`--banner`** provided the database version to identify version-specific vulnerabilities.
-- **`--current-user`:** Identifies the connected user to understand privilege levels.
+- **`--current-user`** revealed whether the user had elevated privileges.
-- **`--current-db`:** Reveals the active database name.
+- **`--current-db`** identified the active database for targeted enumeration.
-- **`--is-dba`:** Checks if the user has administrative privileges.
+- **`--is-dba`** checked if the user had administrative rights, which could allow broader exploitation.

 #### **Output:**
 ```plaintext